burningion/datadog-apm-trace-test/README.md

 # Datadog APM Trace Test

 This is just a quick test repo to see how long of traces Datadog's APM infrastructure can handle.
-I ran it for 6.5 hours, and still got traces.
+I ran it for 6.5 hours, and still had traces.

 You're welcome to add a language to test with a PR.

 ## How it works

 Rather than using threads, `runsleepy.py` runs a bunch of instances of a Ruby and Python script via the command line.
+It assumes you have the Datadog Agent running locally, with APM enabled.
+If you're running from within a container instead, check each file for the line to uncomment.

-It uses Python's `subprocess.Popen` function, spinning up a child program in a new process without waiting.
+The script itself uses Python's `subprocess.Popen` function, spinning up a child program for each duration in a new process without waiting.

 Running it looks like this: